This Cheesecake Flan is one of my ultimate favorite desserts. So creamy, luxurious and tasty.

 Preheat oven to 325°F.

-In a bowl, using an electric mixer beat the cream cheese with the eggs.
+In a mixing bowl, using an electric mixer, beat the cream cheese with the eggs.
 Add the condensed milk, evaporated milk, and vanilla extract and continue to beat together until everything is well incorporated.
 Pour the custard over the caramel into the baking dish.

 Bake for about 1 hour and 30 minutes (I baked mine for 1 hour and 40 minutes) until the flan is set and the center only jiggles a little bit.
 Remove flan from the oven and water bath and let cool.
 Chill in refrigerator for at least 8 hours.